INTERGENERATIONAL TRAUMA

 We Can Heal Trauma From Our Ancestors

-At AHC we focus on healing intergenerational trauma with Native American people who are affected by their ancestors tragic deaths associated with colonization, massacres and the implementation of boarding schools.
-Ancestral trauma spans across all cultures and time.
-Holocaust survivors, African Americans, Asian Americans, and Latin Americans carry the burden of historical trauma from genocide, slavery, refugee violence, and stressors related to migration.
+We are dedicated to healing intergenerational trauma experienced by Native American people whose ancestors suffered tragic deaths due to colonization, massacres, and the implementation of boarding schools.
+We acknowledge that ancestral trauma spans across all cultures and time.
+Holocaust survivors, African Americans, Asian Americans, and Latin Americans also carry the burden of historical trauma from genocide, slavery, refugee violence, and the stressors related to migration.
+We embrace the Lakota Tradition of Wóakiktuŋže, an ancient spiritual practice of forgiveness, taught to us by Lakota Elder Basil Brave Heart.
+Through Native ceremonies, prayer walks, and name changes, we seek to heal history.
+By reaching back to our ancestors through prayer and traditional ceremonies, Wókiksuye occurs—a spiritual doorway opens, allowing for forgiveness and healing to take place.

 We implement cross cultural prayer walks and other events to promote healing among survivors' descendants who are recovery from intergenerational trauma.